shreedharn/aws_iam_reportapp/README.md

 # IAM Report App with AWS Step Functions

-The application uses AWS Step Functions to generate IAM Credential report and upload to a specified S3 bucket.
+The application uses AWS Step Functions to get IAM Credential report and upload it to a specified S3 bucket.
+Application also generates the report in case if it is not available.

 ## Prerequisites
-S3 bucket where report has to be uploaded.
-Bucket name is passed during SAM deploy
+S3 bucket where the report has to be uploaded.
+Bucket name has to be passed during SAM deploy

 `sam deploy --parameter-overrides BucketName=your_bucketname`